-Douglas J. Wolf is Professor of Percussion and continues to teach part-time on a phased-retirement agreement at the University of Utah.
-He is well known for his distinguished 40-year career as a master teacher and performer of percussion.
-Wolf also continues his performing associations with the Utah Symphony Orchestra, Ballet West Orchestra, Utah Opera Company, Pioneer Theater Company, and Mormon Tabernacle Choir.
-He is an artist endorsee for Grover Pro Percussion, Sabian Cymbals, Encore Mallets, and Mike Balter Mallets.
+Douglas J. Wolf holds the title of Professor Emeritus at the University of Utah.
+He is well known for his distinguished 42-year career as a master teacher and performer of percussion.
+His performing associations include the Utah Symphony Orchestra, Ballet West Orchestra, Utah Opera Company, Pioneer Theater Company, and Mormon Tabernacle Choir.
+He has been an artist endorsee for Grover Pro Percussion, Sabian Cymbals, Encore Mallets, and Mike Balter Mallets.

 Doug Wolf playing percussion with the National Touring Company of The Drowsy Chaperone.